Quake 4

-Quake 4 is a 2005 military science fiction first-person shooter video game developed by Raven Software and published by Activision.
+Quake 4 is a 2005 first-person shooter game developed by Raven Software and published by Activision.
 It is the fourth title in the Quake series, after the multiplayer Quake III Arena, and a sequel to Quake II.
 Raven Software collaborated with id Software, who supervised the development of the game as well as provided the id Tech 4 engine upon which it was built.
 The game has an increased emphasis on single-player gameplay compared to previous installments; its multiplayer mode does not support playable bots.

-Quake 4 went gold in early October 2005 and was released on October 18 for Microsoft Windows, and later for Linux and OS X, Xbox 360.
-A special DVD Collectors Edition was released, including promotional material and the game Quake II with its expansions, The Reckoning and Ground Zero.
-The Xbox 360 version of Quake 4 is based on the Special Collectors Edition, and includes Quake II.
-On August 4, 2011, the game was made available through Steam.

 Gameplay

-Single player

-Quake 4 has a stronger emphasis on single-player than its predecessor and features a campaign that continues the story of Quake II.
-However, it lacks the bot matchmaking offered in Quake III.
+Quake 4 has a stronger emphasis on single-player than its predecessor, which emphasizes multiplayer gameplay, and features a campaign that continues the story of Quake II.
+However, it lacks the bot matchmaking offered in Quake III without the use of third-party mods.

-Multiplayer

 Multiplayer modes are Deathmatch, Team Deathmatch, Tourney, Capture the Flag, Arena CTF and DeadZone.
 Players at QuakeCon reported the multiplayer gameplay to include elements similar to those in previous Quake games such as strafe-jumping or rocket jumping.
 Notable additions to play are the ability to send shots through the teleporters and the advancement of the game physics provided by the new technology including the ability to bounce grenades and napalm fire off of jump-pads.

-Like the previous Quake games, the multiplayer has a client-server architecture.
+Like the previous Quake games, the multiplayer mode has a client-server architecture.
 The network code has been altered from Doom 3, allowing for larger numbers of players on each server; Doom 3 has a four-player restriction, whereas Quake 4 has a standard 16 player limit.

-Movement

 The player movement in Quake 4 is similar to that in Quake III Arena and Quake Live, but with the additions of ramp jumping and crouch slides.
 Crouch slides give players the ability to maintain speed by sliding around corners.
 Ramp jumps allow players to gain extra height from jumping as they reach the top of an inclined object, which while present in the original Quake and Quake II was not included in Quake III Arena.